ubc-library-rc/AI_for_coding/content/3_dummy_data.md

 </div>

 #### In Excel
+This is the way to go if you have simple data structures and/or are not comfortable with coding.
 Write out the values in an Excel document and save it.

 ## Upload the dummy data to ChatGPT